tylercollier/openresync/README.md

 # openresync

-Open Real Estate Sync (openresync) is a node application that syncs (replicates) MLS data from one or more sources via the RESO Web API (such as Trestle or Bridge Interactive) to one or more destinations (only MySQL is supported so far), and allows you to see the sync status via a local website.
+Open Real Estate Sync (openresync) is a node application that syncs (replicates) MLS data from one or more sources via the RESO Web API (such as Trestle or Bridge Interactive) to one or more destinations (MySQL and Solr are supported so far, and it's easy enough to add more), and allows you to see the sync status via a local website.

 It is meant to be used by developers.

 It does the syncing for you, and helps you answer these questions:

+* How closely does my data match the MLS's data?
 * When did the last sync occur and was it successful?
 * What is the most recent record (e.g. listing)?

 ## Project status

 This project is in alpha status.
-It is meant for those who could benefit from what it does enough to offset the downside of likely bugs.
+It is meant for those who could benefit from what it does enough to offset the downside of likely shortcomings.

 The initial major version is 0, which means that [semantic versioning](https://semver.org/) is not yet followed.

-This code is not being used in production by the author yet.
+This project is now being used in production by the author, using RECOLORADO and CRMLS (California MLS) via Trestle.

 ## Features